Drilling Down to the Smallest Diameters | Case Study

 When the manufacturing engineering team at medical device manufacturer ConMed, needed to find a way to pull significant costs out of production, he saw an opportunity to bring bone drill holemaking in house

-When the manufacturing engineering team at medical device manufacturer ConMed, needed to find a way to pull significant costs out of production, he saw an opportunity to bring bone drill holemaking in house.
+When the manufacturing engineering team at an international surgical equipment manufacturer needed to find a way to pull significant costs out of production, they saw an opportunity to bring bone drill holemaking in house.
 The parts, however, presented a significant challenge, with small diameters, thin part walls, and approaching depth-to-diameter hole ratios of 100:1.
-Manager Kevin Burch and his team weren’t sure that gundrilling could hold their required tolerances and give them the control of accuracy that they needed.
+The department manager and his team weren’t sure that gundrilling could hold their required tolerances and give them the control of accuracy that they needed.

 Medical tooling components, and similar applications with extremely small diameters, are on the edge of what is possible with small diameter deep hole drilling.
 These diameters are produced with gundrilling, a process which uses a single effective cutting edge to produce deep holes with high pressure coolant and effective chip removal, reaching depth-to-diameters that other processes cannot handle.
 Typically, counter-rotation of the tool and workpiece is used for maximum concentricity of the finished hole, performed on a dedicated gundrilling machine equipped with smart controls to take any guesswork out of the process.